grammyjs/grammY/deno/README.md

 you to get started, but note that a better explanation is [in our repo on GitHub](https://github.com/grammyjs/grammY).

+You may also want to check out the [docs](https://grammy.netlify.app).

 ## Quickstart

 Talk to [@BotFather](https://t.me/BotFather) to create a new Telegram bot and